 But every service dog needs to be trained, and that’s usually not cheap either.

-To learn to behave in public and perform tasks for their handler, these dogs can go through hundreds of hours of training to be able to do their jobs.
+To learn to behave in public and perform tasks for their handler, these dogs can go through hundreds of hours of training.
 Oftentimes, the training continues throughout their working lives.

 This can require working with a special trainer, and depending on what the dog needs to learn, that can cost $20,000 or more.